sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/contacts.md

 1. Click **Save**.

 {% info %}
-If you [create a segment]({{root_url}}/User_Guide/Marketing_Campaigns/lists.html#-Create-a-Segment) before you upload a list, any contact that fits the segment criteria you've defined will be added to that segment.
+If you [create a segment]({{root_url}}/User_Guide/Marketing_Campaigns/lists.html#-Create-a-Segment) before you upload a list, contacts that fit the segment criteria populate that segment when uploaded.
 {% endinfo %}

 {% anchor h3 %}